StackMCP

 mcpbackendapidatabasedocker

-The friction is not in writing the code -- it is in the constant context-switching between your editor, the database client, the Docker dashboard, the GitHub PR interface, and the Sentry error feed.
-Model Context Protocol (MCP) servers eliminate these context switches by bringing the systems you manage directly into your AI coding assistant's reach.
+Backend development is not about writing code -- it is about managing systems that talk to other systems while constantly switching between your editor, a database client, the Docker dashboard, the GitHub PR interface, and the Sentry error feed.
+MCP servers eliminate those context switches by bringing every system you manage directly into your AI assistant's reach.

 PostgreSQL MCP -- Your Database, Inside Your Editor